brampta/Nodesforum/readme.txt

+nodesforum 1.2, june 2025

+So many years later again (how long has it been now?
+15 years according to domain whois, but maybe 5 years since last update..).
+The forum has been a spam fest forever.
+I dont know why I never added an audit mechanism (so posts need to be approved before being visible), I think that's the only thing that can stop spam.
+At that point I have 2 options, either I add this audit feature or I throw all this to the garbage.
+Since I have worked a lot on this, and there are a few cool features.
+I decided to save this forum and implement audit capability!
+It will be a new beginning for the Nodesforum!!

+[database changes]
+add the audited (tinyint) column to the _nodesforum_folders_and_posts table

+[config changes]
+add the $_nodesforum_admin_email config add the $_nodesforum_email_from config

 nodesforum 1.1

 10 years later, more or less, I needed a forum for stuff and decided to use this old script of mine.
 Since it was always meant to be open source but was only given as a ZIP first step was to put it on git and on github: